GoogleChrome/web-vitals/README.md

 If the `reportAllChanges` param is `true`, the `onReport` function will be called any time a new `layout-shift` performance entry is dispatched, or once the final value of the metric has been determined.

-_**Important:** unlike other metrics, CLS continues to monitor changes for the entire lifespan of the page&mdash;including if the user returns to the page after it's been hidden/backgrounded or put in the [Page Navigation Cache](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#page-navigation-cache).
+_**Important:** unlike other metrics, CLS continues to monitor changes for the entire lifespan of the page&mdash;including if the user returns to the page after it's been hidden/backgrounded.
 However, since browsers often [will not fire additional callbacks once the user has backgrounded a page](https://developers.google.com/web/updates/2018/07/page-lifecycle-api#advice-hidden), `onReport` is always called when the page's visibility state changes to hidden.
 As a result, the `onReport` function might be called multiple times during the same page load (see [Reporting only the delta of changes](#reporting-only-the-delta-of-changes) for how to manage this)._

 #### `getFCP()`